-Considerable evidence from the literature supports the invaluable role of garlic in the treatment of hypercholesterolemia through inhibition of cholesterol biosynthesis in the liver and also by inhibition of oxidation of low-density lipoproteins.
+Considerable evidence from the literature supports the invaluable role of garlic in the treatment of hypercholesterolemia through the inhibition of cholesterol biosynthesis in the liver and also inhibition of the oxidation of low-density lipoproteins.
 (8)

-Garlic can be used in its raw form or as a dried powdered spice when cooking, adding lots of flavor along the way.
+Garlic can be used in its raw form or as a dried powdered spice when cooking, adding lots of flavor to the dish.

-In a supplement form, 600–900 mg of garlic powder showed significant reduction in blood pressure.
+In supplement form, 600–900 mg of garlic powder showed a significant reduction in blood pressure.
+(9)

 Similar to garlic, onions have the potential for lowering cholesterol, decreasing triglycerides, and reducing inflammation, leading to cardioprotective effects.

-Onions contain certain powerful flavonoids (pigment-containing compounds) such as quercetin and alkenyl cysteine sulfoxides (ACSOs), which are credited with significant antioxidative, antiasthmatic, antibiotic, and anticarcinogenic activities.
-(9)
+Onions contain powerful flavonoids (pigment-containing compounds) such as quercetin and alkenyl cysteine sulfoxides (ACSOs), which are credited with significant antioxidative, antiasthmatic, antibiotic, and anticarcinogenic activities.
+(10)

-Go for ½ to 1 raw onion a day for heart health benefits.
+Go for half to one whole raw onion a day for heart health benefits.

 6. Black Pepper

 Its active ingredient, piperine, is the one responsible for the reduction of LDL (bad) cholesterol and an increase of HDL (good) cholesterol levels.
 (11)